 DESIRE IS DEPENDENT ON FOCUSING

-There is a misleading misconception in religious and spiritual circles, that the senses lead to sensuality and worldly desire.
-This idea influences our entire understanding.
+There is an idea – originating from religious and spiritual thought – that the senses lead to sensuality and worldly desire.
+This idea influences our entire cultural understanding.
 It is incorrect.

 The senses can only lead to wanting and worldly desire when they are focusing.